 Elsewhere, shops, businesses and restaurants of all descriptions line the roads.
 Many are old traditional wooden shacks, some restored, most of the rest are typical Asian or Chinese style shop-houses, old and new, found everywhere in the region.

-A few kilometres from the city is LAO-ITECC a shopping, entertainment and convention centre which is used periodically to host trade exhibitions (mainly Thai or Vietnamese products) and international conferences, with shops, restaurants, bowling alley (several others in Vientiane) and cinemas showing Thai or dubbed foreign movies (no original English soundtracks).
-Itecc also houses Vientiane's first attempt at a sizeable supermarket but it is not popular and carries only a very small range of fresh and frozen meat and vegetables and household goods.
-Not much in the way of imported products (other than Thai) that foreign or wealthier shoppers might expect to find.
+A few kilometres from the city is LAO-ITECC, Vientiane's first and recently further developed to include a mini theme park, shopping, entertainment and convention centre which is used periodically to host trade exhibitions (mainly Thai or Vietnamese products) and international conferences, with shops, restaurants, bowling alley (several others in Vientiane) and cinemas showing Thai or dubbed foreign movies (no original English soundtracks).
+There are several newer shopping malls and convention centres now, and nearer the city itself including the recently opened Rimping.

-For convenience store shopping, the M-Point franchise has a dozen or more outlets around the city and suburbs and older established 'mini marts' like Simuang, Phimpone, Riverside and Pavina carry some fresh produce, milk and bread etc as well as the usual dry goods and refrigerated and freezer products.
+For convenience store shopping, M-Point (nearest equivalent to Thailand's 7/11 franchise network) has a growing number of outlets around the city and suburbs and older established 'mini marts' like Simuang, Phimpone, Riverside and Pavina carry some fresh produce, milk and bread etc as well as the usual dry goods and refrigerated and freezer products.
 There are several local bakeries, and baguettes (a legacy from the French) are produced all over Vientiane.

 Imported frozen meat and fish from Australia and other produce from Korea and Japan and Thailand are available from Vientiane Cold Storage, a modern complex with supermarket and high-end Japanese restaurant (Tojo) on Don Nokkhoum Rd in the suburbs behind Thadeua Road, near EDL headquarters.